labrystechnology/AiDE-AI/docs/getting_started.md

    - What is explicitly out of scope?

 3. Technical Considerations
-   - What technologies are you considering?
+   - What technologies are you using?
    - What are your constraints?
    - What are your quality requirements?

-### Step 2: Project Initialization

-The AI will help you:

-1. Create project scope documentation
-2. Perform technical assessment
-3. Set up project structure
-4. Initialize documentation
-5. Plan initial tasks

-### Step 3: Development Workflow
+### 2. Development Workflow

 Each development session:

 1. **Session Start**
-   - Point AI to `.context` directory
+   - Tell AI you're using AiDE
    - Discuss session goals
    - Review current state